 First, it allows us to derive sensible results from quite small sample sizes.
-The number of fully completed survey responses that were used to calculate the civil and political rights scores ranged between five and 11 per country.
+The number of fully completed survey responses that were used to calculate the civil and political rights scores in 2019 ranged between six and 19 per country with an average number of respondents of a little more than 11.
 It is important to use a methodology that works with small sample sizes because the number of human rights experts in some countries is quite small, and it would be unrealistic to expect all of them to complete our survey every time we conduct it.
 Because our models are Bayesian, they produce a central estimate of the score for each country along with an estimate of uncertainty, around each score.
 A higher level of uncertainty (larger uncertainty band) results when there is more variance among survey respondents' scores on a particular right, and/or when the number of survey respondents is smaller.